-Students are referred to the current SUNY Downstate Medical Center Student Handbook for a description of the procedures for requesting accommodations due to temporary or permanent disabilities.
-Students who are requesting special accommodations are required to complete the Continuing Student Disability Information form available from the Office of Student Affairs (Basic Science Building, Room 01-114; X2187).
-No special accommodations for pre-existing conditions will be provided by the program for students who fail to fully complete and submit the Continuing Student Disability Information form to the Office of Student Affairs.
-Appropriate accommodation will be made by the program when the form has been processed and approved by the Office of Student Affairs.
+Students are referred to the current SUNY Downstate Health Sciences University Student Handbook for a description of the procedures for requesting accommodations due to temporary or permanent disabilities.
+Students who are requesting special accommodations are required to complete the Entering Student Disability Information form available from the Office of Student Affairs (Basic Science Building, Room 01-114; x2187).
+The program will provide no special accommodations for pre-existing conditions for students who fail to fully complete and submit the Continuing Student Disability Information form to the Office of Student Affairs.
+The program will make appropriate accommodation when the form has been processed and approved by the Office of Student Affairs.